mattroumaya/blog/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an Informatics Application Developer @ [Atorus](https://www.atorusresearch.com/).
+I'm a Data Solutions Engineer @ [Atorus](https://www.atorusresearch.com/).
 My goal is to share trivial and occasionally useful R content, learn from and connect with others in the data community, and contribute to open source.
 I live in Philadelphia with my amazing wife Molly, our two cats, Mango and Phil, and our dog Donut.